Arnoinfi66/OCI-Cost-Budget-Alert-Cost-Review-Flow/docs/product-usage-summary.md

 This repository uses simple sample wording and diagrams only.
 It does not include copied diagrams, another person's ownership, tenancy-specific details, OCIDs, real cost values, invoice details, real email recipients, real budget names, or project-specific information.

+---

+## Product Review Checklist

+The repository is based on reviewing the following OCI Cost Management areas:

+- Cost Analysis view
+- Time period and cost trend review
+- Grouping cost by service or compartment
+- Budget target and scope
+- Budget amount setup
+- Budget alert rule options
+- Actual spend alert option
+- Forecast spend alert option
+- Alert recipient review
+- Follow-up action after a budget alert

+The focus is not only to explain the feature, but to understand how cost visibility, budget threshold, alert rule, and review action work together.